Might and Magic VII: For Blood and Honor: Plot

-Having noticed that Castle Harmondale had been restored by the party, both Catherine and Eldrich each asks them to help in their dispute against the other by performing a feat of espionage that can gain them an advantage.
+Having noticed that Castle Harmondale has been restored by the party, both Catherine and Eldrich ask them to help in their dispute against the other by performing a feat of espionage that can gain them an advantage.
 The party find themselves either doing so within a period of a month, or letting their rival know of what they were asked to do.
-Eventually a major fight between the two kingdoms erupts in the Tularen Forest over who gets to take an important artifact - Gryphonheart's Trumpet.
-In managing to get it before the conflict ends (if the player arrives in time to learn of the battle), the party face the decision of handing it over to one of the leaders, granting that kingdom victory in the conflict, or pass it on to Grey, thus granting Harmondale independence from both kingdoms.
-A few months after the war began, Judge Grey passes away from natural causes, leaving the party to find a suitable candidate.
-Faced to decide between either Judge Fairweather, a representative of the wizards of Bracada, or Judge Sleen, a representative of the necromancers of Deyja, the party's choice eventually decides on the outcome of the war.
-If Judge Sleen is chosen, the war worsens and the necromancers use the corpses of the fallen to make an undead army, but if Judge Fairweather is chosen, the humans and elves come to a peaceful agreement and thus end their war over Harmondale.
-Following this, the party go to the city of their chosen "path" and meet with that city's leader, finding themselves undertaking a trial before meeting with their four advisers.
-Upon completing the trial, they soon find themselves working on a series of tasks for the advisers, who eventually reveal themselves as off-worlders and the Terrans that arrived on Enroth.
+Eventually, a major fight between the two kingdoms erupts in the Tularean Forest over who gets to recover an important artifact - Gryphonheart's Trumpet.
+In managing to get it before the conflict ends (if the player arrives in time to learn of the battle), the party face the decision of handing the trumpet over to one of the leaders, granting that kingdom victory in the dispute over Harmondale, or passing it on to Grey, thus granting Harmondale independence from both kingdoms.
+If the player does not act within the timeframe, Erathia wins Harmondale by default.
+Regardless of the allocation of Harmondale, the greater conflict over the Contested Lands as a whole continues.
+A few months after the war begins, Judge Grey passes away from natural causes, leaving the party to find a suitable replacement.

+Faced with deciding between either Judge Fairweather, a representative of the wizards of Bracada, or Judge Sleen, a representative of the necromancers of Deyja, the party's choice eventually decides the outcome of the war.
+If Judge Sleen is chosen, he does nothing to prevent tempers from flaring, the war worsens and the necromancers use the corpses of the fallen to make an undead army.
+This choice puts the player party on the Dark path.
+If Judge Fairweather is chosen, he helps the humans and elves come to a peaceful agreement by proposing they put the border halfway between what each monarch suggested, and thus ends their war over the Contested Lands.
+This choice puts the player party on the Light path.
+The characters' affiliation with Light or Dark cannot be changed after their choice of judge has been made.
+Following this, the party go to the city of their chosen path and meet with that city's leader (Gavin Magnus in Celeste or Archibald in The Pit), finding themselves undertaking a trial before meeting with the leader's four mysterious new advisors.
+Upon completing the trial, they soon find themselves working on a series of tasks for the advisors, who eventually reveal themselves as off-worlders and the Terrans that arrived on Enroth.